safhanhori/ALICE_ROBOT/README.md

 from CutiepiiRobot.sample_config import Config

 class Development(Config):
-    OWNER_ID = 974650192  # your telegram ID
+    OWNER_ID =  1163444049 # your telegram ID
-    OWNER_USERNAME = "Wadiwala_Tech"  # your telegram username
+    OWNER_USERNAME = "DEBOJYOTINO1"  # your telegram username
     API_KEY = "your bot api key"  # your api key, as provided by the @botfather SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
     JOIN_LOGGER = '-1234567890' # some group chat that your bot is a member of USE_JOIN_LOGGER = True
-    DRAGONS = [18673980, 974650192]  # List of id's for users which have sudo access to the bot.
+    DRAGONS = [1634155867]  # List of id's for users which have sudo access to the bot.
     LOAD = []
     NO_LOAD = ['translation']
 ```